Protecting an Open Internet

 Dame Wendy Hall, Executive Director, Web Science Institute

-Francesca Musiani, Researcher, Centre National de la Recherche Scientifique (CNRS)
+Francesca Musiani, Research Director, Centre National de la Recherche Scientifique (CNRS)

 Jason Pielemeier, Policy Director, Global Network Initiative